-The introduction of the state-wide container refund scheme will give people an incentive to collect and return containers for recycling, in exchange for a 10 cent refund payment.
+The state-wide container refund scheme gives people an incentive to collect and return containers for recycling, in exchange for a 10 cent refund payment.

-Queenslanders use close to 3 billion beverage containers every year.
+Queenslanders use close to three billion beverage containers every year.
 These containers are the one of the most littered items in the state, despite the fact they can be easily recycled.
-Beverage container litter is largely associated with drink consumption and is littering our parks, beaches, retail areas and car parks.’
+Beverage container litter is largely associated with drink consumption and is spoiling our parks, beaches, retail areas and car parks.

 ‘The scheme will deter littering and encourage people to recycle their eligible containers.
-In addition to that local school, sporting and community groups will have the opportunity to use the scheme to benefit their fundraising efforts.
+In addition to local schools, sporting and community groups will have the opportunity to use the scheme to benefit their fundraising efforts.

-All containers that are smaller than 150mL and bigger than 3L will not be eligible for a refund.
+All containers that are smaller than 150ml and bigger than three litres will not be eligible for a refund.

 To learn more about Queensland’s Container Refund Scheme, please visit the Containers for Change website at www.containersforchange.com.au

 Full details are available on the MAMS Group website

 Visit Queensland Government site for information about Containers for Change.